 |Number of Mature Oocytes||Recipient Charge|

-Potential Additional Expenses for Recipients of Donor Eggs
+Other Egg Donor Costs: Potential Additional Expenses for Recipients of Donor Eggs

 Long-distance donors (LDDs) are egg donors who have to travel to New York City for their egg donation cycle from elsewhere in the United States.
-Recipients will be responsible for cost reimbursements for travel and maintenance in New York City for LDDs.
-LDDs are marked as such in CHR’s donor pool, so that recipients will be aware of these additional donor costs for travel when choosing their donors.
+Recipients will be responsible for cost reimbursements for travel expenses and maintenance in New York City for LDDs.
+LDDs are marked as such in CHR’s directory of donor profiles, so that recipients will be aware of these additional donor costs for travel when choosing their donors.

-CHR decided to radically reorganize structure and costs of its Standard Donor Egg Program (SDEP) this way, as a logical consequence of two recent national developments with profound new implications for egg donation in the U.S, and because rising costs increasingly price patients out of fresh donor egg cycles,.
-In full disclosure, we here describe changes made in the program, their motivations and the new cost structure.
-The two national developments creating the impetus were:
+CHR decided to radically reorganize the structure and costs of its Standard Donor Egg Program (SDEP) this way for two reasons.
+First, it came as a logical consequence of two recent national developments with profound implications for egg donation in the U.S. Second, we saw with concern how the rising costs of egg donation increasingly priced patients out of fresh donor egg cycles, which perform better clinically than the lower-cost frozen donor egg cycles.

-- Within a very short time period, frozen egg banks by 2015 have already been supplying eggs for ca. 20% of donor egg cycles in the U.S., even though frozen eggs reduce donor cycle pregnancy chances to a minor degree in comparison to fresh donor eggs.
-In CHR’s SDEP, patients in return for a $8,000.00 fee used to receive all eggs a donor produced in her cycle, whatever the number was.
-Donor egg banks, however, have established “commerce” in donor eggs by charging per “sold” mature egg(s).
+- Within a very short time period, by 2015, frozen egg banks were supplying eggs for approximately 20% of donor egg cycles in the U.S., even though frozen donor eggs reduce pregnancy chances (and therefore success rates and live birth rates) to a minor degree in comparison to fresh donor eggs.
+In CHR’s SDEP, patients used to receive all the eggs a donor produced in her cycle in return for a $8,000 fee, whatever the number was.
+Donor egg banks, however, have established “commerce” in donor eggs by charging per mature egg(s) “purchased” by recipients.